rust-lang/rfcs/text/3714-macro-fragment-fields.md

 [reference-level-explanation]: #reference-level-explanation

 Fragment fields may be used in a macro transcriber anywhere the corresponding fragment name could be used.

-They must follow the same rules for repetition handling as the corresponding fragment (e.g. being used at the same level/kind of repetition).
+Fragment fields typically follow the same rules for repetition handling as the corresponding fragment (e.g. being used at the same level/kind of repetition).
+However, fragment fields that contain multiple items require one additional level of repetition; see the `param` field of `:fn`, below.

 This RFC introduces the following new fragment specifiers, with specified fields:

 - `:fn`: A function item.
   - `name`: The name of the function, as an `ident`.
-  - `params`: The parameters of the function, not including the surrounding parentheses.
-May be empty if the function has no parameters.
+  - `param`: The parameters of the function, presented as though captured by a level of `*` repetition.
+For instance, you can write `$(${f.param}),*` to get a comma-separated list of parameters, or `$(other_macro!(${f.param}))*` to pass each parameter to another macro.
   - `return_type`: The return type of the function, as a `ty`.
 If the function has no explicitly specified return type, this will be `()`, with a span of the closing parenthesis for the function arguments.